Debt consolidation loans can help you manage your existing debts by combining them into one loan with one rate and one monthly repayment amount.

 The interest rate: The interest rate you're charged will impact the cost of your loan.
 While debt consolidation loans typically charge higher interest rates than standard personal loans, it is possible to get a cheap debt consolidation loan if you have a good credit history.

 Take advice: Consider speaking to a debt adviser or charity like StepChange before taking out a consolidation loan.
-There may be alternatives that are better for your circumstance.
+There may be alternatives that are better for your circumstances.

 Debt consolidation loans may not always be the best option for your circumstances.
 This is why it’s a good idea to consider other options for managing your debt.
 Alternative options can include: